You may not realize it, but there’s a hidden hormone lurking inside you.

 This is why so many thyroid sufferers develop Hashimoto’s thyroiditis.

-Estrogen quickly accumulates inside your body.
-You’re left improperly treated.
-This leads to the prolonged exposure to estrogen that drives Hahsimoto’s.
+Estrogen quickly accumulates inside your body if you’re left improperly treated.
+This leads to the prolonged exposure to estrogen that drives Hashimoto’s.

 So, what can we learn from our extremely high incidence of Hashimoto’s thyroiditis?